JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_00_setup.md

 As of June 2025, Microsoft is mid-process deploying what is called the "New Copilot Experience" globally.
 This deployment is coming in waves and is controlled by Microsoft.
 A customer cannot enter the Admin portal and request an upgrade.

+> [!IMPORTANT]
-This means there are potentially three different user interfaces that may be visible to learners in this course, and the instructor will educate the class on the three different versions that are currently available.
+> Three different user interfaces may be visible to learners in this course, and the instructor will educate the class on the three different versions that are currently available.

 ## Wave 1
-In the first wave of deployment, the Copilot icon on the Office ribbon is converted from launching M365 Copilot to launching Copilt Chat.
-Clicking this icon **will not launch M365 Copilot**, it will launch Copilot Chat, which is web-grounded only.
+In the first wave of deployment, the Copilot icon on the Office ribbon is converted from launching Microsoft 365 Copilot to launching Copilot Chat.
+Clicking this icon **will not launch Microsoft 365 Copilot**, it will launch Copilot Chat, which is web-grounded only.

 ![Copilot Chat Only](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/Old%20CP%20now%20just%20Chat.png)

 ## Wave 2 - M365 Copilot in Applications
-When Wave 2 is deployed to your account, you will now have different methods to launch M365 Copilot based on the M365 application.
-Please note this is not a consistent expience, meanining how you launch M365 Copilot in Word differs from how you launch M365 Copilot in Excel, etc.
+When Wave 2 is deployed to your account, you will now have different methods to launch Microsoft 365 Copilot based on the M365 application.
+Please note this is not a consistent experience, meanining how you launch Microsoft 365 Copilot in Word differs from how you launch Microsoft 365 Copilot in Excel, etc.

-### Here is the new UI for M365 Copilot in Powerpoint:
+### Here is the new UI for Microsoft 365 Copilot in Powerpoint:

 ![New Powerpoint](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/CP%20New%20Experience.png)

-### Here is the new UI for M365 Copilot in Excel:
+### Here is the new UI for Microsoft 365 Copilot in Excel:

 ![Copilot in Excel](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/new%20cp%20in%20excel.png)

-### Here is the new UI for M365 Copilot in Word:
+### Here is the new UI for Microsoft 365 Copilot in Word:

 ![Copilot in Word](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Allfiles/New%20cp%20in%20word.png)